The Standard of Project Management and PMBOK 7 (“The dawn of a new era!) (Download)

 In PMBOK 7th edition, project management standards are primarily based on principles instead of processes, a paradigm shift from a process-based approach.
 The current knowledge areas comprising techniques, tools, inputs, and outputs are not included in the recent edition.
 The book focuses on the principles that are typically accepted and practised in project management.
 The transforming project dynamics emphasize on ultimate outcomes rather than deliverables.
 It is quite evident that this diverse field comes with great uniqueness which keeps on focusing on evolving aspects.

-Until now, PMBOK predominantly highlighted the waterfall project management techniques.
-With the transforming technology, competition is getting tough than ever before.
+Until ver 6, PMBOK predominantly highlighted the waterfall project management techniques.
+With the transforming technology, competition is getting tougher than ever before.
 Product life cycles are relatively short while the requirements keep on changing over time with the ongoing progress of the project.
 Considering the conventional project management strategies, it is unlikely to welcome quickly modifying project requirements.

 Subsequently, agile project management techniques and approaches have emerged in the 2000s.
 The agile guidelines were highly adaptable in project management more specifically to the IT and software industry.
 The major change in the PMBOK 7th edition is the dramatic shift from process-based project management to principle-based project delivery.
 Therefore, it supports every type of project delivery.
 Another noticeable change is the shift in scope that addresses project delivery apart from the project management.
 This approach is more practitioner-friendly or action-focused.